Electric chair: Gerry Commission

 After a series of botched hangings in the United States, there was mounting criticism of that form of capital punishment and the death penalty in general.
-In 1886, newly elected New York State governor David B. Hill set up a three-member death penalty commission, which was chaired by the human rights advocate and reformer Elbridge Thomas Gerry and included New York lawyer and politician Matthew Hale and Southwick, to investigate a more humane means of execution.
+In 1886, newly elected New York State governor David B. Hill set up a three-member death penalty commission, which was chaired by the human rights advocate and reformer Elbridge Thomas Gerry and included New York lawyer and politician Matthew Hale and Southwick, to investigate a more humane way of executing condemned criminals.

 A June 30, 1888, Scientific American illustration of what the electric chair suggested by the Gerry Commission might look like.

 The commission members surveyed the history of execution and sent out a fact-finding questionnaire to government officials, lawyers, and medical experts all around the state asking for their opinion.
 A slight majority of respondents recommended hanging over electrocution, with a few instead recommending the abolition of capital punishment.
 The commission also contacted electrical experts, including Thomson-Houston Electric Company's Elihu Thomson (who recommended high voltage AC connected to the head and the spine) and the inventor Thomas Edison (who also recommended AC, as well as using a Westinghouse generator).
 They also attended electrocutions of dogs by George Fell who had worked with Southwick in the early 1880s experiments.
 Fell was conducting further experiments, electrocuting anesthetized vivisected dogs trying to discern exactly how electricity killed a subject.

 In 1888, the Commission recommended electrocution using Southwick's electric chair idea with metal conductors attached to the condemned person's head and feet.
-They further recommended that executions be handled by the state instead of the individual counties with three electric chairs set up at Auburn, Clinton, and Sing Sing prisons.
+They further recommended that executions be handled by the state instead of the individual counties with three electric chairs set up at the Auburn, Clinton, and Sing Sing prisons.
 A bill following these recommendations passed the legislature and was signed by Governor Hill on June 4, 1888, set to go into effect on January 1, 1889.